Beef on wick

 What: Indian sweets are so numerous and dizzyingly varied—the colors! the shapes! the textures!—that one look at a typical counter might send a foreigner running to the nearest Baskin-Robbins.
 But don’t be intimidated: On this site we’ve attempted to organize India’s vast mithai (sweets) scene—at least the tip of the iceberg—by concentrating on two of its basic categories, both of them common in Delhi: sweets made with ghee and those made with milk or khoya (also spelled khoa), a semidehydrated milk product.
 (To further complicate things, most of the latter sweets likewise use some ghee, but it’s the milk or khoya that really defines them.)
 Among others in the khoya corner, there’s the lovable gulab jamun, of course, but also the square-shaped barfi (or burfi), popular and tasty; the prevalent milk cake, crumbly and, well, cake-like; and peda, a soft, doughy, delicious ball of sweetness.

-Where: We scored the above box o’ sweets at Anupama (2924-3311; HS-12, Kailash Colony Market), a friendly, local sweets-and-snacks restaurant in South Delhi.
+Where: We scored the above box o’ sweets at Anupama (2924-3311; HS-12, Kailash Colony Market, map), a friendly, local sweets-and-snacks restaurant in South Delhi.
 Notably, the staff behind the extensive sweets counter wore gloves, which isn’t necessarily the standard around here.

 When: Daily, 8am-11pm